 · Amounts contributed by the employer to a Health Savings Account (HSA) or Medical Savings Account (MSA)

 · Dental and vision plans unless they are stand-alone plans

 Flexible spending accounts, long-term care coverage, workers’ compensation insurance, coverage only for accidents, and specific disease or hospital/fixed indemnity plans are excluded from the reporting requirement.
 This requirement was scheduled to begin in 2011, but was delayed until 2013.
 Businesses filing fewer than 250 W-2 Forms have temporary relief from this requirement until the IRS releases further guidance or regulations.

 Paperwork Reporting Requirements

-In 2015, Section 6055 and 6056 of the law will require health insurers on behalf of offering small employers and large employers to report certain information to both the IRS and their full-time employees.
+In 2016, Section 6055 and 6056 of the law will require health insurers (on behalf of offering small employers) and midsize and large employers to report certain information to both the IRS and their full-time employees.

-- Employers are required to report to each full-time employee the above information required to be reported with respect to that employee, along with the name, address and contact information of the reporting employer, on or before January 31 of the year following the calendar year for which the information is required to be reported to the IRS.
+o Employers are required to report to each full-time employee the above information required to be reported with respect to that employee, along with the name, address, and contact information of the reporting employer, on or before January 31 of the year following the calendar year for which the information is required to be reported to the IRS.